Kanomble/celery_blast/README.md

 Production publishes only the Nginx endpoint by default.
 Flower and Jupyter are opt-in administrative services in the `admin` Compose profile, bind to loopback when enabled, and require runtime credentials.
 See `docs/ADMIN_ACCESS.md` for VPN and SSH-tunnel access guidance.

 Current exclusions include database-statistics fixture tests, taxdb presence checks, hard-coded biological fixture path checks, and live Celery transaction tests.
 Run those tagged tests explicitly only in a prepared development or staging environment with the required small fixtures or services.
 Python dependencies are installed from `requirements.lock.txt`; Snakemake and Jupyter are installed from `environment.yml`.
 Dependency lock maintenance is documented in `docs/DEPENDENCIES.md`.
-Docker build hardening, supported architecture, remote artifact checksums, non-root runtime permissions, and SBOM output are documented in `docs/BUILD_HARDENING.md`.
+Docker build policy, supported architecture, remote artifact downloads, and non-root runtime permissions are documented in `docs/BUILD_HARDENING.md`.

 ### Protected media